 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 1 cup finely diced or sliced fresh fruit
+- 1 cup fresh fruit -finely diced or sliced

 - (your choices of fresh plum, apricot, nectarine, peach, berries, apple, pear, cherry)

-- 2 tablespoons sweetener (rice malt syrup, maple syrup or honey), optional
+- 2 tbsp rice malt syrup, honey or maple syrup (optional)

 - *I’ve used cherry and plum in this photograph as they are in season right now

 - Pre-heat the oven to 180℃ / 350℉.

 - In a small pot melt the butter and sweetener, mixing to combine.
 Add the bicarb and stir well.

 - I pulse the seeds in a food processor to break them up and make a finer slice (but you don’t have to).
 Mix the seeds, flour, oats (or quinoa), coconut and cinnamon in a bowl.